Cycle the Western Front

 Tour Overview

-Embark on a captivating journey through history with the "Cycle the Western Front" tour in France.
-This self-guided cycling adventure takes you through the poignant battlefields and memorials of the Western Front, offering a deep dive into the region's war history.
-Pedal through picturesque countryside, visit medieval towns, and enjoy the warm hospitality and hearty cuisine of the locals.
-Highlights include the Australian National Memorial, the Canadian National Vimy Memorial, and the charming Belgian town of Bruges.
-Accommodations are in comfortable 2-3 star hotels and B&Bs, with an option to upgrade.
-This tour promises a blend of historical exploration and scenic cycling. ...more ...less
+Embark on an unforgettable journey through the historic landscapes of France and Belgium with the "Cycle the Western Front" tour.
+This self-guided cycling adventure takes you through the poignant battlefields and memorials of the Western Front, offering a profound insight into the region's war history.
+Starting in Amiens, home to France's largest Gothic cathedral, you'll cycle along the picturesque River Scarpe to Vimy, visiting the Canadian National Vimy Memorial.
+The tour continues through the scenic countryside, with stops at medieval towns and cities, including the charming Belgian town of Bruges.
+Enjoy the warm hospitality of the locals and savor the hearty regional cuisine.
+Accommodation is provided in comfortable 2-3 star hotels and B&Bs, with an option to upgrade.
+A Specialized Sirrus rental bike, complete with necessary gear, is included.
+This self-guided cycling holiday offers a unique blend of history, culture, and breathtaking landscapes. ...more ...less

 Highlights